MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

     }
     ```

 3. Add an `OnModelCreating(ModelBuilder)` method to the `DbContext`.
 The Cosmos DB driver for Entity Framework places all entities into the same container by default.
 At a minimum, you must pick a suitable partition key and ensure the `EntityTag` property is marked as the concurrency tag.
-You may optionally include other settings.
 For example, the following snippet stores the `TodoItem` entities in their own container with the appropriate settings for Azure Mobile Apps:

     ``` csharp
     protected override void OnModelCreating(ModelBuilder builder)